Skip to main content

 These IPNs provide direct service to patients and their families with PHSA programs.

-Find a Indigenous Patient Navigators by site
+Find an Indigenous patient navigators by site

-There are 18 Indigenous Patient Navigators working at a number of locations across PHSA.
+There are 18 Indigenous patient navigators working at a number of locations across PHSA.
 For information about specific IPN program, please contact:

 The National Indigenous Cultural Safety (ICS) Learning Series of webinars provides an opportunity to access knowledge, experiences, and perspectives in support of collective efforts to strengthen Indigenous cultural safety across sectors.
 At each session, guest speakers present topics related to Indigenous cultural safety.
 In live streams, facilitators encourage participants to submit questions to be answered at the end of the session.
 Each webinar is recorded and an excellent resource for self-directed group or individual learning.

-Learn more, register for the next webinar or watch previous ones at:
+Learn more, register for the next webinar or watch previous ones at: www.icscollaborative.com.

 Questions or more information: